JanneMattila/www/docs/_posts/2024/08/2024-08-26-chaos-studio-and-aks.markdown

 `network-app-internal-svc` is a service which is accessible within the cluster and `network-app-external-svc` accessible from outside the cluster.

-Now, we're ready to show how the application works under the normal circumstances.
+Now, we're ready to show how the application works under normal circumstances.
 If I send a payload `IPLOOKUP bing.com` to the application via Rest API, it should return the IP addresses of the domain `bing.com`:

 ```console